Cocoa bean fermentation: History

 It is unclear why humans first fermented and dried cocoa, other foods were perhaps first fermented and roasted and then such principles then applied to cocoa.

 The method and length of cocoa bean fermentation has for hundreds of years depended on who is fermenting and where they are located.
 During the latter half of the 18th century, beans were fermented for three days in Trinidad under leaves and four to five in the neighbouring Caribbean colony of Saint-Domingue.
 William Gervase Clarence-Smith says this suggests extra time was necessitated by different varieties of cocoa beans being grown.
 In Venezuela, fermentation was undertaken for three days in stores, rarely at all in the lower Amazon, and in tins in São Tomé and Príncipe.
 By the middle of the 19th century, the length of fermentation was adjusted for which markets the beans were intended for: lightly fermented at night for the British palate, and for a longer five to eight days under banana or plantain leaves for the French and Spanish palates, which Clarence-Smith describes as "more discriminating".
 As Trinidad moved to growing cocoa on estates at the end of the 19th century, fermentation, undertaken in wooden boxes, varied in length from eight up to fourteen days for cocoa considered inferior.
 Beans in Mexico were washed pre-ferment, and in Nicaragua were left in concrete containers.

 In the early 20th century, Criollo beans in Venezuela were fermented up to two days, while those categorised as Trinitario were fermented for up to eight days.
 For the latter, beans were left, drying in the sun, before being piled under banana leaves at night.
 Then coated with a red soil intended to protect against insects and disease, they underwent a final drying and were exported to French and Spanish markets.
 In the Americas, fermentation lengths varied from a day in Guatemala to 5–8 days in Suriname.
-In Suriname, fermentation was a labor-intensive process, involving beans being moved every day between compartments in long wooden crates for under controlled temperature conditions.
+In Suriname, fermentation was a labor-intensive process, involving beans being moved every day between compartments in long wooden crates under controlled temperature conditions.
 In the Amazon and Brazil beans were rarely fermented; Brazilian farmers who did rarely did so for longer than three days in old canoes, covered or in boxes.
 By 1923 in Costa Rica, United Fruit grew beans, and when harvested, transported them by rail to a single factory, where they were fermented for a relatively short four days, impacting quality.
 Small farmers still fermented in heaps.